TheJacksonLaboratory/Gopher/docs/parameters.rst

 Parameters and Settings for VPV
 ===============================

-There are two places for users to specify parameters and settings, the `Design parameters` menu and the main `Setup` tab.
+Parameters that affect the overall size of the viewpoints and the thresholds for GC and repeat content are set in the main `Setup` tab.

 Choosing parameters